5 ways digital transformation in financial services drives better customer experience

 Your customers have countless options at their fingertips.
 If your organization’s digital experience doesn't immediately appeal to them, they will switch to another option at lightning speed.
 According to recent research, 29% of mobile users will switch to another app or website if they fail to find what they are looking for within three seconds.

 Anything but top-notch experience costs you, customers, directly impacting the bottom line.

 Simply going digital is no longer enough.
 You need to offer the best-of-breed experience or risk losing customers.
-With so many digital products and services available in the financial sector, consumers don’t have patience for out-of-date digital portals that are fraught with friction and bad UX.
+With so many digital products and services available in the financial sector, consumers don't have patience for out-of-date digital portals fraught with friction and bad UX.

 Using a digital experience platform to boost CX in financial services